akielaries/RPI-OS-tut/README.md

 # Introduction
 - RPI-OS aarch32 & aarch64
-- Project repo piggybacking off a tutorial on how to create a simple OS for aarch32 raspberry pi 2.
-I will be following that tutorial as well as exploring creation for aarch64 rpi 3 & 4
+- Project repo piggybacking off of many online tutorial on how to create a simple OS for aarch32 raspberry pi 2.
+I will be exploring creation for aarch64 rpi 3 & 4

 ## About
 Add details on completion